Cheapest VoIP Providers: Top Cheap Phone Plans For UK Businesses

 To find the cheapest VoIP providers in the UK, we took our top-ranked VoIP services and simply found the lowest-priced plans that they offer.

-From there, we compared each of them against one another, looking at how much value you get for that low price (as often, the cheapest VoIP plans are somewhat limited compared to the higher priced and fully-fleshed out plans it offers).
+From there, we compared each of them against one another, looking at how much value you get for that low price (as often, the cheapest VoIP plans are somewhat limited compared with the higher priced and fully-fleshed out plans on offer).
 Some of these assessment areas include:

 Our main testing categories for VoIP products and services are:

-• Communication Channels – the other communication methods supported beyond voice calling.
-VoIP is often purchased to streamline communication into one application rather than separate.
+• Communication channels: The other communication methods supported beyond voice calling.
+VoIP is often purchased to streamline communication into one application rather than separate platforms.

 Where possible, we’ve also completed usability testing for VoIP services that we could get hands-on with.
 Testers put VoIP software through its paces to assess how well each could complete certain prescribed tasks.